TalesOfArboria/RemoteConsole/README.md

 The gradle file included with the source can be used to build the jar file.
 The output jar file is both a Bukkit/Spigot plugin and a console program.

 ## Installing on your Bukkit/Spigot server
- * Include a copy of the jar file in your servers 'plugins' folder and start the server to create the 'plugins/RemoteConsole' folder and create an empty config.yml file.
+ * Include a copy of the jar file in your servers 'plugins' folder and start the server.
- * Turn off the server.
-Alternatively, you can manually create the 'plugins/RemoteConsole' folder and config.yml file.

- * Open the config.yml file and add the following (No tabs, follow YAML file conventions)

-        servers:
-          servername:
-            address: 'your ip address'
-            port: portNumber`

-`servername` can be whatever you want to name your computer.
-The `address` is the ip address of your computer. `port` is the port number that your RemoteConsole server will be listening on.
+ * Create a new connection to your computer using the following chat command: `/rcon add <computerName> <address> <port>` where `computerName` is a unique name for the connection, `address` is the IP that the remote console on your computer can be reached at, and `port` is the port number your remote console will be listening on.

 ## Running the RemoteConsole server on your computer
  * Include a copy of the jar file on your local computer and open a command prompt or shell in the same folder.